Chinese turtle-smuggling flight attendants fined in LA

-LOS ANGELES (AP) - Two flight attendants for a Chinese airline were fined and ordered to leave the United States within 72 hours for attempting to smuggle nearly two-dozen spotted and box turtles in a carry-on bag from Los Angeles to China.
+LOS ANGELES (AP) - Two flight attendants for a Chinese airline were fined and ordered to leave the United States within 72 hours Monday for attempting to smuggle dozens of spotted and box turtles in carry-on bags from Los Angeles to China.

-City News Service reports Monday that U.S. District Judge S. James Otero ordered Chinese nationals Huaqian Qu and Renfeng Gao to pay $5,500 each to the U.S. Fish and Wildlife Service before returning to China within three days.
+U.S. District Judge S. James Otero ordered Chinese nationals Huaqian Qu, 41, and Renfeng Gao, 31, to pay $5,500 each to the U.S. Fish and Wildlife Service before returning to China within three days.

-The U.S. Attorney's Office says the two China Eastern attendants pleaded guilty last month to a federal conspiracy charge, which carries a possible penalty of up to five years behind bars.
+The two China Eastern Airlines attendants pleaded guilty last month to a federal conspiracy charge, which carries a possible penalty of up to five years behind bars, said the U.S. Attorney's Office.

+Qu and Gao were arrested at Los Angeles International Airport on May 12 after special agent Juan Ramirez Amezcua found a total of 31 live spotted turtles and 14 live box turtles in both attendants' luggage, according to an affidavit filed in the case.

+The two attendants were flagged for inspection after a Transportation Security Administration inspector detected "unusual round objects" in their bags while conducting an X-ray luggage check, the document shows.

+"Flight crewmembers could take advantage of the exemptions that crewmembers have to smuggle prohibited items such as wildlife," TSA officials said in the document.

+The turtles could have been worth more than $40,000 in Asia, where there is a "robust market" for turtle species native to the United States, according to Amezcua.

-While prosecutors argued for 10-month prison sentences, Otero says the smuggling offense "was not violent," and the probationary sentences with fines were "sufficient."
+While prosecutors argued for 10-month prison sentences, Otero said the smuggling offense "was not violent," and the probationary sentences with fines were "sufficient."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.